 If you’re curious about the healing powers of witch hazel pads for your postpartum recovery, you’re in the right place.

-This in-depth guide breaks down:
+This in-depth guide breaks down the following:

 - What are witch hazel pads?